dagostinelli/softwarecontracting/README.md

 This is the official repository for the work in progress book titled "Software Contracting".

 What is a Journeyman?
 You are a journeyman when you explain your craft.
 That's what this book presently is to me.
 While I explain my craft, I hope that it will be useful to you.
+If you are a current or former client, I hope that some of this material will be useful to you in working with me or with others like me.

 This book is a work in progress.